Communist Party of Pakistan: Struggles

-Diplomatic intervention by Jawaharlal Nehru led to the most prominent CPP leaders being freed and sent back to India.
+In 1956 diplomatic intervention by Jawaharlal Nehru led to the most prominent CPP leaders being freed and sent back to India.
 At this stage, the CPP was in poor shape in West Pakistan, while in East Pakistan the party had a limited foundation.
 However, it was difficult to have a unified underground political organization spanning such a vast geographical territory and the East Pakistan branch was able to operate with autonomy.

 1950s

 In the provincial elections in East Pakistan in 1954, the CPP supported the United Front launched by the Awami League, Krishak Praja Party, and the Nizam-e-Islam party.
 Four out of ten CPP candidates were elected, and 23 CPP members were elected as candidates of other parties.

 In 1954, the party and its front organizations such as the National Students Federation, Progressive Writers' Movement and Railway Workers' Union were banned.
 As a result, the CPP launched the Azad Pakistan Party (APP) in West Pakistan with Mian Iftikhar-ud-Din as a leader.
 In 1957, the CPP and other leftists created the National Awami Party as a legal party.
 The APP merged into the NAP.

 In East Pakistan, the CPP worked within the Awami League and then in Ganatantri Dal.
 In 1958, the Kull Pakistan Kissan Association (All Pakistan Peasants Association) was launched.

 1960s

 In the mid-1960s, the US State Department estimated the party membership to be approximately 3000.
 The CPP also began to organize themselves abroad.
 In Europe, the CPP branch published the Urdu magazine Baghawat, which translates as "rebellion".

 In 1966, the Sino-Soviet split reached the CPP.
 In East Pakistan a pro-Chinese group broke away from the CPP.

 At the fourth party congress in Dhaka in 1968, a decision was taken that a separate communist party should be formed for East Pakistan.
 Thus the Communist Party of East Pakistan (CPEP) was founded.
 The CPEP later became the Communist Party of Bangladesh.

-The CPP organized a militant and armed peasants struggle in Patfeeder, Baluchistan.
+The CPP organized a militant and armed peasants struggle in Baluchistan.
 The CPP resisted the autocratic regimes of the times, and built up militant trade union movements.